-On October 18, 2005, the Company entered into a management agreement with Tanker Management Ltd., a subsidiary of OSG, for the technical management of its seven Vessels in exchange for a fee that is fixed for the first two years of the agreement.
+On October 18, 2005, the Company entered into a management agreement with Tanker Management Ltd., a subsidiary of OSG, for the technical management of its seven Vessels in exchange for a fee that was fixed for the first two years of the agreement and the Company had the right to terminate this agreement upon 90 days' prior written notice to OSG and OSG had the right to terminate this agreement upon 90 days' prior written notice following October 18, 2007.
+On May 11, 2007, the Company and OSG reached an agreement whereby OSG deferred its right to terminate this Agreement upon 90 days' prior written notice until October 18, 2008.
 As part of the management agreement, OSG is responsible for drydocking costs.